Jakub Wierciński

 I come from a Catholic family, but we never talked about God at home.
 When I was 12, my mom sent me to an English Baptist camp, and it was there that I heard the true Gospel for the first time.
 Initially, I was reluctant, but God slowly started working in my heart.
 I began attending Sunday services and delving into the meaning of God in my life.
 In 2010, I prayed for Jesus to allow me to be His disciple and follow His ways.
 I was baptised as a confession of my faith in May 2010.

-After five years in Warsaw, my wife and I moved back to Gdańsk.
-There, we had many close friends from our youth who cared for us and helped us become an active part of the church.
+When my wife and I moved back to Gdańsk, we had many close friends who cared for us and helped us become an active part of the church.
 The second situation was my wife's first pregnancy.
 We found out that our baby had no kidneys and would either die during pregnancy or shortly after birth.
 We were devastated by this diagnosis, crying out to God to guide us through this situation.
 Soon after, we learned that our daughter had one kidney, which was sufficient for everyday life.
 The entire pregnancy was an enormous trial of faith for us.
 We believed that God is sovereign, and whatever He sets is perfectly good and right, yet on the other hand, we deeply desired this child.
 This tested our faith, strengthened it, cemented our marriage, and stood as a testimony to the church, which stood in prayer for us.

 I host a Bible study group with my wife in our home, where I preach the Word.
 In our church, I manage the building and communicate with the building owner.
 I also advise the church council on investment and financial matters.
 Every few Sundays, I have the privilege of giving an introductory devotion.
 Furthermore, I serve at home; my wife and two daughters are my most important disciples.
 In my business, I strive to be a worthy servant of Jesus.